chrisnoonan98675/site/xl-deploy/concept/provisioning-through-xl-deploy.markdown

 ## Limitations

-When creating an Amazon EC2 AMI (`aws.ec2.AMI`) configuration item, you can only enter an AWS security group that already exists.
+* When creating an Amazon EC2 AMI (`aws.ec2.AMI`) configuration item, you can only enter an AWS security group that already exists.
 To use a new security group, you must first create it manually in AWS.
+* The provisioning feature currently uses an internal API.
+A public API will be available in a future release.